Musicians Who Permanently Damaged Their Bodies Performing Live

 A record-breaking 123 shows on a world tour could put a terrible strain on any singer's voice, as one of the greatest living vocalists learned in 2017.
 After the second of four shows in front of audiences of nearly 100,000 fans at London's Wembley Stadium, which were supposed to serve as a triumphant finale for the tour, she realized something wasn't quite right.

 Adele struggled during the first two nights and kept having to clear her throat.
 She knew something was wrong when she contacted her doctor, who told her she'd badly damaged her vocal cords and should cancel the last two shows at Wembley.
-Sadly, she'd experienced a similar problem when she suffered a hemorrhage after singing live on a French radio show in 2011 and underwent a very risky procedure called vocal cord microsurgery.
+Sadly, she'd experienced a similar problem when she suffered a hemorrhage after a live performance on a French radio show in 2011 and underwent a very risky procedure called vocal cord microsurgery.

 Curtis Mayfield's tragic final years

 The skies had grown dark over a stage set up at Wingate Field in Brooklyn on August 13, 1990.
-Senator Martin Markowitz hosted concerts for his constituents every summer, but things were looking grim as the legendary singer/songwriter Curtis Mayfield went on stage early to beat the storm and not disappoint the thousands of fans that had turned out.
+Senator Martin Markowitz hosted concerts for his constituents every summer, but things were looking grim as the legendary singer-songwriter Curtis Mayfield went on stage early to beat the storm and not disappoint the thousands of fans who had turned out.
 Markowitz, Mayfield, and his band were hoping they'd get through at least one song before the weather turned ugly, his son later wrote.

 Unfortunately, it gets worse.
 Mayfield also suffered from "phantom hands," an awful condition that he compared to feeling like his hands had been forced into buckets full of snakes.
 It didn't stop him from continuing to write and record music, though.
 While Mayfield could no longer play guitar, he would sing while lying on his back in the studio.
 He passed away on December 26, 1999, from complications of Type 2 diabetes.